jmcollin78/versatile_thermostat/README.md

 # What's New?
 ![New](images/new-icon.png)

+## Release 10.3.0
+Power units can now be configured.
+Configuration screens let you select a unit for power measurements (W by default).
+Calculated energy units match the configured power unit.
+Existing entries are migrated using the historical device power value: values above 100 are treated as W; other values as kW.

+⚠️ **Important change for statistics**
+You may see a repair notification such as: `The unit of “Central configuration Total power active for boiler” (sensor.total_power_active_for_boiler) was changed to “kW”`, or a similar log message.
+This is expected because the unit was previously not specified.
+Select the repair action `Update the unit of long-term statistics` to correct the statistics.

 ## Release 10.2.0
 The **Auto Fan** feature is now available as an external plugin ([vtherm_auto_fan_extended](https://github.com/jmcollin78/vtherm_auto_fan_extended)).
 The original (_legacy_) auto-fan version is still available in _VTherm_, but it must be disabled in the thermostat configuration in order to use the plugin.
 The full documentation is available on the [plugin's GitHub repository](https://github.com/jmcollin78/vtherm_auto_fan_extended).